TonkomoLLC/CFDEM_compressible/README.md

 ![](./sqBendLiqCompressibleCFDEM.m4v)

+## Example #5: SettlingTestMPI
+- CFDEM tutorial settlingTestMPI returns a similar result to cfdemSolverPiso.
+See `tutorials/rhoCfdemSolverPimple/settlingTestMPI`.

 # Testing rhoCfdemSolverPimpleScalar
 - CFDEM Tutorial packedBed returns a similar result to cfdemSolverPiso.
 See `tutorials/rhoCfdemSolverPimpleScalar/packedBedTemp`.
 - Results

 ![packedBedTempResults1](./rhoCfdemSolverPimpleScalar_Nusselt.png)
 ![packedBedTempResults2](./rhoCfdemSolverPimpleScalar_pressureDrop.png)

+# Notes for converting an incompressible tutorial from CFDEM to a compressible tutorial

+1. Some basic changes are needed:

+- Convert 0/p from incompressible units to compressible units, and adjust for the difference between gauge and absolute pressure.
+For example, 0 pressure in an incompressible tutorial is ~1E5 Pa in a compressible tutorial.

+- Add a file for temperature in 0/T.

+- Create a file for rho and adjust to the value of rho in the incompressible tutorial.
+Often this is found in the octave file for post processing.
+For an incompressible tutorial, pressure = p/rho and viscosity is kinematic viscosity (mu/rho), so the value of rho must be found from the post processing of an incompressible case.

+- Add a couplingProperties file to the system directory.
+This allows OpenFOAM tutorials, without any CFDEM interaction, to run in the event system/couplingParameters `enableCoupling` is set to `off`

+- In the constant directory, `transportProperties` is replaced by `thermophysicalProperties`.
+Be sure to set rho and mu accordingly.
+Often rho can be found in the octave file in an incompressible CFDEM tutorial.
+Meanwhile, viscosity, mu, is equal to nu * rho, where nu is the kinematic viscosity in the incompressible case.